Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 5. Set the Privacy Policy of the function to Private.

-6. If required, create an access token for your function:
+6. If required, set up IAM authentication for your function.

 Restrict access using the Serverless framework